 Diana Vreeland Smashingly Brilliant eau de parfum and book about her years at Harper'sBazaar.

-My DV purchases: Diana Vreeland Smashingly Brilliant eau de perfume and book about her years at Harper’sBazaar.
+My DV purchases were Diana Vreeland’s Smashingly Brilliant Eau de perfume and a book about her years at Harper’s Bazaar.

 Finally, the family commissioned a collection of signature scents for the fashion editor that can be purchased from luxury retailers like Bergdorf Goodman, Saks Fifth Avenue, and Neiman Marcus.
 I am supporting her legacy.
-I purchased the book and the Diana Vreeland Smashing Brilliant perfume last December when I was in New York to see the Christmas windows.
+I bought the book and the Diana Vreeland Smashing Brilliant perfume last December when I was in New York to see the Christmas windows.

 Diana Vreeland, Style Genius